Description de l’entreprise

 Bi-lingual Judicial Clerk Role:

 If you are a professional individual who is bilingual in French and English, dedicated to client service, and would like to be a part of an enthusiastic and diverse team, we have the opportunity for you!
-The Calgary Court of Queen’s Bench and The Edmonton Court of Queen’s Bench, within the Resolution and Court Administration Services Division, are looking to fill permanent and temporary Bilingual Judicial Clerk positions.
+The Calgary Court of King’s Bench and The Edmonton Court of King’s Bench, within the Resolution and Court Administration Services Division, are looking to fill permanent and temporary Bilingual Judicial Clerk positions.

 As a Bilingual Judicial Clerk, you will demonstrate the ability to read, translate and clearly communicate both verbally and in writing for trials and other court related matters where the accused has chosen to have their trial heard in French as allowed by the Criminal Code of Canada.